 A variety of courses in allied health specialties are offered for students who are: (1) seeking enrollment in ACC health science programs such as nursing, surgical and medical laboratory technology, emergency medical services (paramedicine), physical therapy, and pharmacy technician and several other health science programs; (2) co-enrolled in ACC health science programs; (3) transferring into health science programs at other institutions; (4) exploring health science careers; or (5) co-enrolled in public schools and either investigating health careers or planning to continue at ACC in a health science program.
 Courses are in medical terminology, pharmacology, pathophysiology, and end of life issues.
-For more information, visit the Allied Health Sciences program website.
+Visit the Allied Health Sciences site for more information

 Honors courses are available in many discipline areas.
 For specific offerings, consult the Schedule of Classes.
-Additional information is available at Honors Programs or call 512-223-2171.
+Visit the Honors Programs page for more information.

 The designated course type is provided at the end of each course description, except for ACC’s bachelor’s degree courses (course rubrics that begin with 3 and 4, e.g., NURS 3350) :

 T—Transfer/Academic Courses: Designated by the Texas Higher Education Coordinating Board for transfer among community colleges and state public four-year colleges and universities as freshman and sophomore general education courses.
 There is no guarantee, however, that a course which “transfers” will apply to a specific major or degree at a four-year college or university.